nicolargo/glances/docs/glances-doc.rst

     client$ glances -c @snmpserver

-Known issues: grab using SNMP is only validated for GNU/Linux with SNMP v2/2c server.
+Note: Stats grabbed by SNMP request are limited.

 Web Server Mode
 ---------------

-If you want to remotely monitor a machine, called ``server``, from any device with a web browser, called ``client``, just run on the server:
+If you want to remotely monitor a machine, called ``server``, from any device with a web browser, just run on the server:

 .. code-block:: console